-Computing and Information Sciences:

-CS 105 Ι Digital Life Through Multimedia
+CS 105 I Digital Life Through Multimedia (preferred)

+OR

+CS 150 I Computing and Business Applications

+OR

+CS 170 I Computer Animation, Gaming and 3D Virtual World

 CS 180 Introduction to Programming

 CS 220 Introduction to Networking Technologies

 CS 270 Database Structures

-CS 301 Х Information Systems: Analysis and Design
+CS 301 X Information Systems: Analysis and Design

 CS 302 Information Systems: Design and Implementation

-CS 320 Κ Professional Issues in IS & IT
+CS 320 K Professional Issues in IS & IT

 CS 340 Programming for the Web

-CS 430 Information Security and Network Management

-CS 490 Topics in Computer Science
+CS 430 Information Security and Network Management CS 490 Topics in Computer Science

-Plus, two ele ctive cours es determined by the department and one elective course in education approved by the department.
+Plus, two elective courses determined by the department and one elective course in education approved by the department.

-For the completion of the Education professional requirements and licensure requirements for early adolescence through adolescence (see Education).
+For the completion of the Education professional requirements and licensure requirements for early adolescence through adolescence (see EDUCATION).
 A Computer Science Teaching major must be accepted to Emergent Professional Transition before being admitted to ED 459U; progress through transition steps is recommended as early as possible.